Trigger-chen/5243-project4/report.md

 Salary validity checks also revealed no logical inconsistencies.
 There were 0 cases where `min_salary_num` exceeded `max_salary_num`, and there were no non-positive salaries either.
 On the de-duplicated data, `min_salary_num` had a minimum of 29,120 and a mean of 105,427, while `max_salary_num` reached up to 410,000. `mid_salary` had a median of 134,000 and a mean of 141,138.

+We discovered that missingness was concentrated in a small number of columns with `preferred_education` missing in 123 out of 478 rows (25.73%) and with `preferred_technical_experience` missing in 92 out of the 478 rows (19.25%).
+Any NaN values in `preferred_technical_experience` were filled with an empty string, while any NaN values in `area_of_work` were replaced with the string “unknown”.
+To handle any missing values, any observations missing `min_salary`, `max_salary`, and `job_title` were dropped since a posting’s outcome variable cannot be defined without salary.

 Furthermore, duplicate value detection revealed seven exact duplicate `job_id` values which were likely a byproduct of the web scraping process recapturing the same job posting.
-We removed these duplicate values on `job_id` to produce a final dataset of 471 unique postings used for EDA analysis.

-To initially handle any missing values, any observations missing `min_salary`, `max_salary`, and `job_title` were dropped since a posting’s outcome variable cannot be defined without salary.
-We also discovered that missingness was concentrated in a small number of columns with `preferred_education` missing in 123 out of 478 rows (25.73%) and with `preferred_technical_experience` missing in 92 out of the 478 rows (19.25%).
-Any NaN values in `preferred_technical_experience` were filled with an empty string, while any NaN values in `area_of_work` were replaced with the string “unknown”.
+After removing duplicate job postings based on job_id and dropping observations missing core fields requiring for analysis (min_salary, max_salary, or job_title), the final cleaned dataset used for EDA analysis contained 469 usable postings.

 <p align="center">
   <img src="./Figures/missing_value_count.png" alt="Missing value counts by column" width="800"><br>